-Before performing the following steps, read "Restrictions to Changing the Default Screen Resolution" on page 20.
-Follow this procedure to change the leoconfig script so that the system boots up in the new screen resolution.
+Before performing the following steps, read "Restrictions to Changing the Default Screen Resolution" on page 22.
+To change the leoconfig script so that the system boots up in the new screen resolution, edit the leoconfig script in the /etc/init.d/leoconfig file, as follows:

-- ▼ To Modify the leoconfig File: - 1.
-As superuser (root), open the leconfig file with a text editor.
+▼ To Modify the leoconfig File

+1. As superuser (root), open the leoconfig file with a text editor.
 For example, to use the vi editor: